Skip to content

 After processing a document, subsequent access goes through Django's ORM.
 Fetching a note's content queries the ObjectContext table directly.
 No graph parsing happens.
 No JSON-LD processing happens.
 The data lives in a relational form optimized for queries.

 This design assumes that reading data is far more common than writing data.
 You parse each remote document once when it arrives.
-You might serialize local data occasionally when responding to remote requests.
 But you query and filter data constantly when building timelines, searching, or displaying profiles.

 The tradeoff is that the initial processing has significant overhead.
 For high-volume inboxes, consider processing notifications asynchronously through background tasks.
 The inbox view accepts the document, creates the notification record, and returns immediately.
 A worker process handles the parsing and context model population.